 I love to upcycle old clothes, not just because it is cheap but you just can’t get some fabrics.
 Jeans for example should have that worn look.
 In industry it is painstakingly created with lots of machinery.
 Denim from fabric shops more often than not, look to new!
 You never quite gets the same result.
 Don’t get me wrong it can look awesome too, after its been scrubbed, bleached and tormented!
 But upcycling a pair of jeans is a great way to make a cheap and soon to be favourite item in kiddos wardrobe.

 Usually the pattern has a gathered front but she decided flat was the way to go.
 I do have to say, I agree, gathered denim in the front wouldn’t have looked as nice.

 This is the pair of jeans she used.
 You can often also recycle the pocket openings etc but these were just too worn.
 So here is what she did.

-She cut open the center front and back, so the pieces could be placed on flat.
+She cut open the centre front and back, so the pieces could be placed on flat.